lolmaus/branch/README.md

   ```

 6. You don't need to instantiate mutexes manually.
 To reuse a mutex in another thread, simply access the `mutexes` hash with the same key.
 You can use anything for keys, e. g. integers, but a meaningful symbol is recommended.
-7. You can use as many mutexes as you need.
+7. Within a `branch`, you can use as many mutexes as you need.